namiverm/Developer-Portal-Tenant-API/docs/getting-started/preview-and-publish-content/preview-and-publish.md

 ![Stoplight Publish Branch]

-## 5. Select the file to modify, edit the content & push the changes to Git.
+## 5. Select the file to modify, edit the content & push the changes to GitHub.

-Select the file to edit, make changes, preview it & then push the changes to Git.
+Select the file to edit, make changes, preview it & then push the changes to GitHub.

 ![Stoplight Content Edit]